 Congress is taking incremental steps to expand coverage.
 Given the bi-partisan support, there is a real chance for change in the upcoming years, though high-cost CBO estimates remain a stumbling block for telehealth legislation.
 The faster Medicare makes the shift from fee-for-service to value-based payments, the faster the CBO will view telehealth services as a viable cost-saving option.

-For more information on how Medicare is changing the health care landscape, please refer to Value Based Pharmaceutical Reimbursement or The MACRA All-Payer Advanced APM Pathway: System-Wide Implications.
+For more information on how Medicare is changing the health care landscape, please refer to our Value Based Pharmaceutical page or The MACRA All-Payer Advanced APM Pathway: System-Wide Implications.